Medical Billing Expert Witness in

 As a result, the assessment groups the episode into one of 153 Home Health Resource Groups (HHRGs)

-Other Factors in Medical Billing include RVUs, OPPS, Geographic Location, and Wage Indices and Analytics
+Other Factors in Medical Billing include RVUs, OPPS, Geographic Location, and Wage Indices and Analytics.

 For example,